javadmokhtari/IE/README.md

 ![](/demo.gif)

-This repo contains only front-end code (in production mode) of the project. please don't hesitate to contact me if you need backend codes.
+This repo contains only front-end code (in production mode).
+Please don't hesitate to contact me if you need backend codes.